mbtamucc/windfarm_GEOG5092/README.md

 multiple functions were utilized for this project (reproject, mask, rasterize vectors, compute slope and aspect, zonal stats) - contained within the project_functions.py

-dataprep file contains the preliminary work required
+dataprep file contains the preliminary to get the shapfiles, rasters and geodatabases into the same projection and array size

 windfarm suitability analysis was parsed into its own file 'windfarm_suitabiltyanalysis.py' and contains the analysis